Spectral gaps of random graphs and applications: Background: spectra of random graphs

 which is essentially the approach taken by an earlier version of this paper.

-To get theorems all the way down to the connectivity threshold and below, where the minimum degree drops to $0,$ an additional argument is needed.
+To get theorems that hold all the way down to below $p = \log n/n$, where the minimum degree drops to $0$ an additional argument is needed.
 This is because it is no longer the case that $\|T^{-1/2}\| = O(1/\sqrt{d}).$ The key structure theorem that allows the comparison to go through is an analysis of the graph structure surrounding low-degree vertices.
-Precisely, we show that near the connectivity threshold, there are no edges between low-degree vertices, and low-degree vertices and do not even have shared neighbors (see Proposition~\ref{prop:key_structure}).
+Precisely, we show that near the connectivity threshold, there are no edges between low-degree vertices, and low-degree vertices do not even have shared neighbors (see Proposition~\ref{prop:key_structure}).
 Thus, they are only connected through the large, high-degree core.
 This is enough to ensure that the desired spectral properties persist all the way down to around $p \sim 1/2 \log n / n.$

 On the other hand, below $p \sim 1/2 \log n / n,$ low-degree vertices in the giant component begin to connect with high probability.
 Indeed, it is possible to show that there are even two degree $2$ vertices that connect to each other and the high-degree core.
 This is enough to ensure that $\lambda_2$ of the giant component is at most a little above $\tfrac12$ and $\lambda_n$ is at least $\tfrac32.$